Manufacturing in China vs. Vietnam: Which Is Superior?

 Why Compare China and Vietnam for Manufacturing?

-Vietnam contract manufacturing has emerged as a top alternative to manufacturing in China due to its cost-competitive labor market and integration into international trade networks.
+Vietnam contract manufacturing has emerged as a favorable option due to its cost-competitive labor market and integration into international trade networks.
 Its geographical location, bordering China, makes it ideally positioned along major Asia-Pacific trade routes.

 Manufacturing in China